A photo of a dartboard, four darts are either on or close to bullseye

 1. Doing something unimportant fast and doing it well does not make it important.

-2. Because a task requires a lot of time, it’s not necessarily important: Being busy is often a form of laziness.
+2. Because a task requires a lot of time, it’s not necessarily important—being busy is often a form of laziness.

 The more effective you become, the faster you’ll finalize the tasks that bring you closer to reaching your goals.
 Effectiveness is how much you get done that is actually beneficial to you, your company and your life.
 On the other hand, efficiency is how much work you get done.
-You need to understand the difference between efficiency and effectiveness and so you can be effective rather than being efficient.
+You need to understand the difference between efficiency and effectiveness so you can be effective rather than being efficient.
 People who focus on being effective rather than efficient will find they create more value, enjoy life more and—most importantly—achieve the results they want.

 It’s scary how busy people like to keep busy in their working lives (and in their lives).
-At work, email and meetings are often the biggest sins allowing for “busy” which creates no real value.
+At work, email and meetings are often the biggest sins that allow for “busy,” which creates no real value.
 But honestly, not having a clear understanding of where you are going and what your specific goals are is also a major reason.
 We’ll first teach you how to take your specific goals and evaluate if you’re really spending your time effectively on reaching them.
 A second method will help you reduce the time you spend on emails.
 The third method will teach you how to reduce the time you spend on meetings.
 It’s really quite straightforward.
 You just have to do it.

-Method 1—Define Your Goals and Track Your Time
+Method 1: Define Your Goals and Track Your Time

 How to Get Started